adityaramesh/ccbase/documentation.md

   different from the integer byte order, but the header makes no attempt to identify the latter).
 - The platform newline character.
-- The platform path separator.
+- The platform directory separator.
 - The maximum permissible file and path name lengths.

 The header defines various feature macros, as well as the following structure